 While brand name espresso makers can get pricey, there are lots of great alternatives out there that make coffee shop-quality espresso at a fraction of the price.

 A patio bench and outdoor furniture can be a great addition to your clients’ patio.
-And with so many still experiencing lockdowns, people are spending more time on their own patios for relaxation.
+And with so many recouping from lockdowns, people are spending more time on their own patios for relaxation.

 If your clients love smart technology, they will appreciate Amazon Echo.
 Echo Dot is a voice-controlled smart speaker with Alexa, perfect for any room.
 Just ask for music, news, information, and more.
 You can also call almost anyone and control compatible smart home devices with your voice.